dfranklin02/SRL/docs/pages/strategies/strategies.md

 Successful learners will use various strategies to help them overcome different challenges that they experience.
 As a general rule of thumb, if you are having difficulty with managing your time efficiently, learning information in a class, or getting the assistance and help you need, you can probably benefit from using learning strategies more frequently and/or trying new strategies to help you learn.

 ## HOW can I improve the use of learning strategies?
-To further develop your knowledge and understanding about the four learning strategies – managing your time, managing your environment, asking for help, and improving your understanding – click on the Learn, See, and/or Do buttons.
+To further develop your knowledge and understanding about the four learning strategies – managing your time, managing your environment, asking for help, and improving your understanding – click on the **Learn**, **See**, and/or **Do** buttons.

 <div class="embed-responsive embed-responsive-16by9"><iframe width="853" height="480" src="https://www.youtube.com/embed/4lWWM2wlXz8?autoplay=0"></iframe></div>